French prime minister makes concession to pension protest | DW | 11.01.2020

 "To demonstrate my confidence in the social partners ...
 I am willing to withdraw from the bill the short-term measure I had proposed."

 He delivered the message as thousands of protesters flooded the streets of Paris and other major cities in France.
-The trade unions and their allies havecalled on the government to withdraw its plans to raise the standard retirement age, in mass protests that have blocked rail traffic and curbed access to public transportation since December 5.
+The trade unions and their allies have called on the government to withdraw its plans to raise the standard retirement age, using mass protests that have blocked rail traffic and curbed access to public transportation since December 5.

 Read more:France transport strikes paralyze weekend travel